alan-agius4/speedy-build-tools/README.md

 },
 ````

-To run the build script found in the package.json scripts property, execute:
+To run the build script found in the `package.json` scripts, execute:

 ```
 npm run lint-sass